James Hawes (author)

-James Hawes (born 1960) is a British novelist and popular historian who has been, unusually, an official bestseller in both genres.
-He has also written theatrically released screen adaptations of two of his works.
-He teaches creative writing at Oxford University and Oxford Brookes University.
-In 2022 he was Series Story Consultant/key on-screen contributor for BBCTV's 8-part documentary, Art That Made Us and was chosen by Andrew Davies to help create an original TV drama series for Lionsgate.
+James M. Hawes (born 1960) is a British novelist and popular historian who has been an official bestseller in both genres.
+He has written theatrically released screen adaptations of two of his works, and has appeared as an on-screen contributor in BBCTV's Art That Made Us (2022), on which he was also credited as Series Story Consultant, and Mozart: Rise of a Genius (2023).

 Early life and education

 Hawes grew up in Gloucestershire, Edinburgh and Shropshire.
 As an undergraduate, he studied German at Hertford College, Oxford.
 In 1985–1986 he was in charge of CADW excavations at Blaenavon Ironworks, now a UNESCO World Heritage site.
-He went on to study for a Ph.D. on Nietzsche and German literature 1900–1914 at University College, London in 1987–89, before lecturing in German at Maynooth University (Ollscoil Mhá Nuad), Sheffield University and Swansea University.
+He went on to study for a Ph.D. on Nietzsche and German literature 1900–1914 at University College, London in 1987–89, before lecturing in German at Maynooth University, Sheffield University and Swansea University.

 Writing

 Hawes has published six novels, two of which he has adapted as films, starring Rhys Ifans and Michael Sheen respectively.
 The first two, A White Merc with Fins (1996) and Rancid Aluminium (1997) were both Sunday Times bestsellers.